HacKanCuBa/blake2signer/docs/docs/contrib.md

 Therefore, you will need two virtualenv: one for the project, and one for the docs.
 However, if you use `invoke` then this is taken care for you, and you don't have to worry about the docs venv: it will be created automatically as needed.
 If you need to interact with said virtualenv, make sure to activate it when entering the docs subdir (poetry should take care of this for you, too).

+#### Upgrading dependencies

+To upgrade dependencies, run `poetry upgrade`; then check outdated pins with `poetry show -o`, analise, and adjust pins accordingly; run `poetry upgrade` again.

+Proceed to update docs dependencies using `inv docs-reqs --update`, or `cd docs`, and repeating the `poetry upgrade` stanza.

+After upgrading dependencies, run all checks: `inv check`, which does the following:

+- Run code formatting: `inv reformat`
+- Run code linting: `inv lint`
+- Run all tests: `inv tests`
+- Run security checks: `inv safety`
+- Run a short fuzzing session: `inv fuzz`

+Finally, ensure docs are working properly: `inv docs`, and navigate through some of them, specially autodocs.

 ### Special considerations

+#### BLAKE3

 When working with BLAKE3, please import the `blake3` function from the `hashers` submodule: `from blake2signer.hashers import blake3` instead of importing it directly from its package.
 This is due to the fact that the package is optional, and it may not be installed.
-That module handles it properly and will raise an exception when the function is called without the package installed.
+That module handles it properly, and will raise an exception when the function is called without the package installed.

+#### What's the fuzz

+When adding a new signer, or a new public method to a signer, please add a fuzzer for it in `fuzz.py`, and update the `fuzz` invoke task accordingly.

 ### Making PRs